ThaFireDragonOfDeath/uhashtools/res/user_documentation/README.txt

 General Public License for more details.

-You should have received a copy of the GNU General Public License (see "documentation/LICENSE.GPL-2.txt" and "documentation/LICENSE.GPL-3.txt") along with this µHashtools distribution.
+You should have received a copy of the GNU General Public License (see "documentation/LICENSE.GPL-2.0-or-later.txt" and along with this µHashtools distribution.
-If not can get the license texts at <https://www.gnu.org/licenses/>.
+If not can get the license text of the GNU General Public License version 2 and newer versions at "https://www.gnu.org/licenses/".

 The application logo is licensed under the terms of the "Creative Commons Attribution 4.0 International" as published by the Creative